As we age, it’s important to prioritize activities that promote mental, physical, and emotional well-being, especially for those with dementia.

 Playing instruments is an excellent way to encourage your loved one to have fun while improving cognitive function, concentration, and emotional expression.

 38. Chair Yoga

-Chair yoga is a simple yet effective way to help your loved one move their bodies while allowing them to relax and feel calm.
+Chair yoga is a simple yet effective way to help your loved one move their body while allowing them to relax and feel calm.

 Try these chair yoga poses:

 Feeding birds can help your loved one build a connection with nature, boost their mood, and stimulate their senses by seeing and hearing the birds.

 Safe food items for birds:

 Safe exercises can help your loved one stay healthy and feel their best.

 Going on outings with seniors living with dementia, like taking a brisk walk, is a great way to get some fresh air, do gentle exercise, and stimulate a variety of senses.

 Seniors living in, or frequently visiting, a senior care facility will love to engage in the following creative activities that foster social connections with you or fellow seniors.